camunda/camunda-bpm-examples/process-engine-plugin/failed-job-retry-profile/README.md

 # Job Retry Profile Parse Listener

-This example demonstrates how to configure "job retry profile" for each external system as Process Engine Plugin.
+This example demonstrates how to configure a "job retry profile" for each external system as a Process Engine Plugin.

 Usually there are specific patterns during communication between the process engine and external systems.
-Let's imagine you want to configure that every time a job fails trying to connect to specific external system (for example CRM system) to retry at least 10 times within duration 5 minutes.
+Let's imagine that you want to configure that every time a job fails to connect to a specific external system (for example a CRM system) to retry at least 10 times within a 5 minutes duration.
 This is your right example to do so.

 ## Show me the important parts!